Travel 101 tickets

 By Phone

-And if you have any questions or are new, this could be a good option for you over the phone, kind of the next best thing.
-If you’re new, this could be a good option.
-And in some can is a necessary way to book your trip.
+If you have any questions or are new, this could be a good option for you, as it allows for a phone conversation, which is the next best thing.
+In some cases, it is a necessary way to book your trip.

-For example, if you want to book two roomettes across from each other on an Amtrak train or book the bedroom suite, this could be your best option because you cannot do it online or in the app.
+For example, if you want to book two roomettes across from each other on an Amtrak train or book the bedroom suite, this could be your best option, as it is not possible to do so online or through the app.

 Online